anassBelcaid/anassBelcaid.github.io/_pages/about.md

 ## Projects

-I'm searching for enthusiastic PhD students who are eager to take on the challenge and adventure of tackling hard machine learning problems.
+I'm searching for enthusiastic PhD students who are eager to take on the challenge and adventure of tackling hard Machine Learning problems.
 If you're interested, please visit the page of available [projects](/projects/) or send me a **research proposal**.